Hengle/Nexus-Security.github.io/content/posts/2016-09-09-zoner-antivirus-1155-unlocked-apk-for.md

 Zoner AntiVirus 1.15.5 Unlocked APK For Android

-Zoner AntiVirusÂ® is a modern security and antivirus solution for your device.
+Zoner AntiVirus® is a modern security and antivirus solution for your device.
 It provides protection against viruses, dialers, Trojans, worms, spyware, adware and other malware as well as protection against phone calls and messages.
 **Characteristics:**
 \* Application protection installed
 \* Analysis on access and on demand